danog/MadelineProtoDocs/old_docs/API_docs_v100/constructors/messageActionContactSignUp.md

-Message action contact sign up
+A contact just signed up to telegram